SudoerAli/backend_test/documentation/my_solution_steps.md

     - The `items.json` file is read synchronously.
 It is better to read it asynchronously to avoid blocking the app especially if the file is large.
     - The app is not using any logger.
 It is better to use a logger to log the errors and the info messages.
     - The app is not using any testing framework.
 It is better to use a testing framework to test the app functionalities.
-    - The app is not using any linter.
-It is better to use a linter to enforce a coding style and to avoid bugs.
     - The app is not using any authentication.
 Meaning that anyone can access the data.
 It is better to use an authentication system to protect the data.
     - The app does not set the CORS headers.
 It is better to set the CORS headers to avoid the app from being accessed by unauthorized domains.

-1.  @TODO Mongodb branch
+1. Mongodb branch:

+   You can switch to the mongodb branch to see the app using MongoDB.
+The app is using the mongoose library to create and manage the MongoDB database.
+The app is using the `items` collection to store the items data.
+The `items` collection is created when the app is initialized.

 1. Postman tests:
     - Basic tests are done on Postman to test the API routes.
 The tests are saved in the _documentation/postman_ folder in a json file.
 You can import them in Postman to run them.